Frequently Asked Questions

 - Our Direct-Transfer Model – Food Rescue US always transfers food with the support of our volunteer food rescuers directly from the food donor to social service agencies serving the food insecure.
 This enables us to increase access to fresh, nutritious perishables such as fruits, vegetables, meat, fish, and dairy products that aren’t available through traditional food recovery models that utilize warehouses.
 It also makes our model highly sustainable because it doesn't require a large nonprofit infrastructure and instead empowers communities to use existing resources to serve themselves.

-- Our Technology – Our award-winning software is integral to our model and is a large part of what makes Food Rescue US so sustainable and scalable.
+- Our Web-Based App– Our award-winning app is integral to our model and is a large part of what makes Food Rescue US so sustainable and scalable.
 New volunteers, food donors, and social service agencies use it to start their participation in the Food Rescue US movement as well as to schedule and complete pickups and deliveries.
-The software also hosts a large portion of our reporting and analytics, including the total number of meals rescued (and the relative pounds of food) as well as more specific information such as a breakdown of the types of food being provided in each community.
+The app also hosts a large portion of our reporting and analytics, including the total number of meals rescued (and the relative pounds of food) as well as more specific information such as a breakdown of the types of food being provided in each community.

 - Our Large Volunteer Base – All participants in our work are members of the communities that we serve, including our Site Directors, food donors, food rescuers, and social service agency partners.
 Local volunteers use their personal vehicles to transport food and engage directly with our partner agencies, allowing them to experience the results of their efforts firsthand and immediately.
 Our model connects community members whose paths may never have crossed and gives communities the resources they need to serve themselves, increasing awareness and deepening their commitment and sense of belonging to their community.